imageworks/OpenColorIO-Configs/aces_1.0.1/README.md

 ### ACES

-- Colorspaces
+##### Colorspaces

 - ACES2065-1
 - ACEScc
 - ACESproxy
 - ACEScg

+##### Description

-- Description: Colorspaces and transforms representing the core ACES working and interchange color spaces.
+Colorspaces and transforms representing the core ACES working and interchange colorspaces.

+##### Technical information

-- Technical information: Transforms generated based on the [ACES CTL Transforms](https://github.com/ampas/aces-dev/tree/v1.0/transforms/ctl)
+Transforms generated based on the [ACES CTL Transforms](https://github.com/ampas/aces-dev/tree/v1.0/transforms/ctl)

 ### ADX

-- Colorspaces
+##### Colorspaces

 - ADX10
 - ADX16

+##### Description

-- Description: Colorspaces and transforms representing the ACES ADX spaces used for film scanning and printing.
+Colorspaces and transforms representing the ACES ADX spaces used for film scanning and printing.

+##### Technical information

-- Technical information: Transforms generated based on the [ACES CTL Transforms](https://github.com/ampas/aces-dev/tree/v1.0/transforms/ctl)
+- Transforms generated based on the [ACES CTL Transforms](https://github.com/ampas/aces-dev/tree/v1.0/transforms/ctl)
 - [Alex Fry's ACES 0.7.1 OCIO config](https://github.com/imageworks/OpenColorIO-Configs/tree/master/aces_0.7.1) was also a valuable resource.

 ### Look

-- Colorspaces
+##### Colorspaces

 - ACES 1.0 to 0.1 emulation
 - ACES 1.0 to 0.2 emulation
 - ACES 1.0 to 0.7 emulation

+##### Description

-- Description: Colorspaces and transforms emulating the look of the ACES 0.1, 0.2 and 0.7 release.
+Colorspaces and transforms emulating the look of the ACES 0.1, 0.2 and 0.7 release.

 - Should be applied to data in the ACES2065-1 colorspace.
-	- Should be used before an ACES Output Transform
+- Should be used before an ACES Output Transform.

+##### Technical information

-- Technical information: Transforms generated based on the [ACES CTL Transforms](https://github.com/ampas/aces-dev/tree/v1.0/transforms/ctl)
+Transforms generated based on the [ACES CTL Transforms](https://github.com/ampas/aces-dev/tree/v1.0/transforms/ctl)

 ### Output

-- Colorspaces
+##### Colorspaces

 - sRGB (D60 sim.)
 - Rec.709
 - Rec.709 (D60 sim.)
 - Rec.2020
 - Rec.2020 ST2048 (1000 nits)
 - DCDM (P3 gamut clip)
 - DCDM
 - P3-D60 ST2048 (1000 nits)
 - P3-D60 ST2048 (2000 nits)
 - P3-D60 ST2048 (4000 nits)
 - P3-D60
 - P3-DCI

+##### Description

-- Description: Colorspaces and transforms implementing the ACES Output Transforms.
+Colorspaces and transforms implementing the ACES Output Transforms.
 These colorspaces produce code values ready for display on hardware devices calibrated to the standard used to name the colorspace.

-- Technical information
+##### Technical information
 - Transforms generated based on the [ACES CTL Transforms](https://github.com/ampas/aces-dev/tree/v1.0/transforms/ctl)
 - All transforms produce full-range output.
 Host applications should be used to apply an full-to-legal scaling needed.

 ### Input

+##### Colorspaces

+There are a variety of Input Transforms covering different cameras manufacturers, gamuts, transfer functions and camera settings.
+See below for specifics.

+##### Description

-- Description: Colorspaces and transforms that implement the ACES Input Transforms.
+Colorspaces and transforms that implement the ACES Input Transforms.
 These colorspaces are used to convert from camera-specific formats and encodings to ACES.

-- Colorspaces: There are a variety of Input Transforms covering different cameras manufacturers, gamuts, transfer functions and camera settings.
-See below for specifics.
+##### Technical information

-- Technical information: References and descriptions are provided for each group of Input Transforms below.
+References and descriptions are provided for each group of Input Transforms below.
 - The colorspaces whose names include a transfer function and a gamut name are full implementations of ACES Input Transforms.
 	- Ex.
 The ARRI 'V3 LogC (EI160) - Wide Gamut' colorspace
 	- Ex.
 The RED 'REDlogFilm - DRAGONcolor2' colorspace
 	- Ex.
 The Canon 'Canon-Log - DCI-P3 Daylight' colorspace
-	- The colorspaces that start with "Linear - " will convert to or from a specific gamut but not apply a transfer function.
+- The colorspaces that start with 'Linear - ' will convert to or from a specific gamut but not apply a transfer function.
-	- The colorspaces that start with "Curve - " will apply a transfer function but not convert between gamuts.
+- The colorspaces that start with 'Curve - ' will apply a transfer function but not convert between gamuts.

 #### ARRI
 - [ARRI Input Transforms](https://github.com/ampas/aces-dev/tree/v1.0/transforms/ctl/idt/vendorSupplied/arri/alexa)